dbmeads/reactivate/README.md

 ## Change Log

+#### 1.5.8
+1. "History" is now more fittingly named "Log".
+2. "Log" is exposed as future functionality will utilize it directly (e.g. time machine support).

 #### 1.5.4
 1. Added "changeCount" to Store via history.
 2. Added "size" to Store via history.
-2. Added allowance for unlimited capacity when set to 0.
+3. Added allowance for unlimited capacity when set to 0.
 Default to Store is still 1.

 #### 1.5.3
 1. Added "immutable" option to Store.